iamnotshane/iamnotshane/README.md

 <div style="margin-top:40px;">
   <h2 style="color:#00B4D8;">ABOUT ME</h2>
   <p>
-    Python developer with a passion for creating useful applications.
-Currently focused on AI-powered tools like the Text Humanizer that transforms complex text into more readable formats.
-Looking to collaborate on open-source projects and expand my skills in machine learning and UI design.
+    Python developer focusing on AI-powered applications.
+I'm passionate about creating tools that make content more accessible, like my Text Humanizer project that transforms complex academic text into easier-to-understand language.
+Currently exploring more applications of AI in everyday tools and looking to collaborate on innovative projects.
   </p>
 </div>